 There’s plenty of opinion pieces and calls-to-action about gender inequality in running the household, but little practical advice on how to overcome it.

-If you’re tired of doing it all yourself, here’s your step-by-step guide to re-balancing the load in your household.
+If you’re tired of doing it all yourself, here’s your step-by-step guide to re-balancing the load and running the household together.

 Write out all the responsibilities, jobs, errands, and chores involved in making your household work, making sure the mental and emotional load is factored in.